-The .22 Long pistol (shortened as LR) has the record of being one of the most popular ones of rimfire ammunition in the world.
+The .22 Long pistol (shortened as LR) has the record of being one of the most popular of rimfire ammunition in the world.

 Introduced as early as 1884, the .22LR still sees massive use, and .22LR pistols are still bought today.